Maxyee/pyWebsockets/README.md

 # pyWebsockets
-The main goal of this repository to learn websocket, websocket API with python django
+The main goal of this repository is to learn websocket, websocket API with python django